aitacara/CS3012/README.md

 *Matplotlib also required

 DONE-create a DAG for testing in our test class
--create an empty method for our new LCA method
+DONE-create an empty method for our new LCA method
--write some tests for new DAG and lca method
+DONE-write some tests for new DAG and lca method
--research solutions to the problem and change node class if required
+DONE-research solutions to the problem and change node class if required
 -implement new method
+-check edge cases